shirshak55/smart-docse/README.md

 # Smart DOCSE

-> DOCSE General Purpose Application
+DOCSE General Purpose Application

+# Screenshots

 # Technologies Used
 Various open source projects are used.
 We also have api built in for fetching various data.
 The main technology used are given below.